 Can You Get Both SBA Disaster and Relief Loans?

-Yes, in fact the act states that nothing should prevent a borrower from getting both SBA disaster and relief loans.
+Yes.
+In fact, the act states that nothing should prevent a borrower from getting both SBA disaster and relief loans.
 If you got an SBA Disaster Loan for anything other than payroll between Jan.
-31, 2020 and when relief loans became available, you can still qualify for a relief loan.
+31, 2020, and when relief loans became available, you can still qualify for a relief loan.
 If you receive an advance and later qualify for a 7(a) loan, the advance will reduce the amount of forgiveness that you can receive.

-Accelerated Tax Benefits From NOLs
+Accelerated Tax Benefits From Net Operating Losses

-For instance, if your company has a loss in 2020, that loss can be applied to reduce or eliminate your taxable income reported in 2016 to 2019.
+For instance, if your company had a loss in 2020, that loss can be applied to reduce or eliminate your taxable income reported from 2016 to 2019.
 Once you file your 2020 tax return showing a loss, you will be able to receive a refund of income taxes paid in prior years by amending the prior-year tax returns.
 Similarly, you can carry back any losses reported on tax returns for 2018 and 2019.